micahlt/wasteof.mobile/README.md

 npm install
 ```

 Next, set up your Android environment.
 There's some great documentation on this by the React Native team [here](https://reactnative.dev/docs/environment-setup).
-Hopefully soon I'll set up a Docker image that will make this a lot easier!
+You can also use a Docker container like https://github.com/mreichelt/docker-android that has good presets for Android development.

 ### Connect a device or emulator